jeffrey6557/CS205-Parallel-Computing-Project/README.md

     + Hit ratio = mean($p_i$) where $p_i$ = 1{(y-By)($\hat{y}$-B$\hat{y}$)>0} where y is the true value $\hat{y}$ are predicted value and B is the lag operator

 3. Computational cost
-    + Speedups, efficiencies, and troughputs (in Gflop/s) for different number of nodes, number of cores per core, different model size (# parameters).
+    + Speedups, efficiencies, and throughputs (in Gflop/s) for different number of nodes, number of cores per core, different model size (# parameters).